OctopusDeploy/docs/docs/octopus-rest-api/octopus-cli/import.md

 octo import --server=http://octopusdeploy/api --apiKey=ABCDEF123456 --type=project --filePath=C:\path\to\export\file.json
 ```

-### Project Import Output When a Prerequisite is Missing {#Import-ProjectImportOutputwhenaprerequisiteismissing}
+### Project import output when a prerequisite is missing {#Import-ProjectImportOutputwhenaprerequisiteismissing}

 During the import, the Octopus CLI will validate that any dependencies, such as feeds and library variable sets, already exist on the target server.
 If one of these can't be found, the import will not continue, as shown below: